 Alongside your energy charge, you’ll find a Base charge on your bill.

-Tara Energy collects a base charge of $4.95 regardless of the monthly electricity you use.
+Tara Energy collects a base charge of $4.95 regardless of your monthly electricity.

 The TDU charge for the Oncor area, covering the Dallas-Fort Worth metropolitan area, is currently 3.89 cents per kWh.
 Oncor also collects a base charge of $3.42 each month.

-As with most Tara Energy plans, Weekends Free gives you the ability to upgrade to 100% renewable energy.
+As with most Tara Energy plans, Weekends Free allows you to upgrade to 100% renewable energy.

 For $9.99 extra each month, Tara Energy will purchase renewable energy credits (RECs) to offset the electricity you use.